jonnyleealas/401-Reads/udemy/dfs.md

 # Summary DFS Pre-Order
 - We push our root node.value before we visit its left and right children.
+- Visit node first
+- Search entire left side then entire right side of each node.
+- We do this with a helper function recursively.
+- We then instantiate the function and return our data array.

 # DFS Post-Order
 - We visit root node last.